 Performance and 0-60 time

-Oddly, whether you choose the manual gearbox or the EDC transmission that comes with launch control, the Mégane RS’s official 0-62mph time is exactly the same.
-We’d usually expect the dual-clutch ’box to accelerate quicker, but the Mégane’s 1.8-litre turbocharged four-cylinder engine with 276bhp and 288lb ft of torque drags the car to 62mph in 5.8sec.
-Officially, despite the extra traction it can provide, the LSD-equipped Cup chassis cars are still no faster to 62mph, either.
-There is a difference in top speed, but so minor – just 3mph – it’s barely worth mentioning, with the manual car topping out at 158mph.
+Oddly, whether you choose the manual gearbox or the EDC transmission, which comes with launch control, the basic Mégane RS’s official 0-62mph time is unchanged.
+We’d usually expect the dual-clutch ’box to result in quicker acceleration, but the 1.8-litre turbocharged four-cylinder engine with 276bhp and 288lb ft of torque drags the car to 62mph in a claimed 5.8sec in both cases.
+The only difference is the auto has a 3mph lower top speed of 155mph.

 The 296bhp, 295lb ft Trophy trims a tenth from the above 0-62mph time – 5.7sec for both ’boxes – and lifts top speed to 162mph, which this time is identical with either transmission.
 With less weight but identical power, the Trophy-R does a little better: 5.4sec to 62mph and 163mph flat out.

 Subscribe to evo magazine

 The 1.8-litre engine feels far stronger in the Mégane than it does in the Alpine, even more so than the 27bhp extra might make you believe.
 Not only is it powerful enough, it feels sophisticated.
 Maybe not as smooth as VW’s EA888 engine that’s found in many hot hatches within its group, but still eager and refined.
 Even the rasping noise it makes is alright, if not the most evocative.